Recovery Guide After Vaginal Repair Surgery/Vaginal Hysterectomy

-Most patients return to work after about 6 weeks.
+Most patients return to work between 2-6 weeks.
 This varies and depends on your surgery, recovery, and the type of work you do.
 It may be advisable to try to organize a shortened work week or light duties when you first return to work, especially if your job involves prolonged standing or heavy lifting.
 Your medical team will discuss this with you.

 Everyone recovers at a different rate.
 This depends on several factors: your health and fitness level before surgery, whether complications occurred during or after surgery, and the type of surgery performed.
 It is important to listen to your body and take time to rest.
 Do not try to push yourself too hard.
 Over the course of 4-6 weeks your body will gradually heal, and your energy level will slowly rise to your normal level.

-If you develop heavy bleeding or a foul-smelling vaginal discharge, burning or stinging on passing urine, increasing abdominal pains, vomiting, fever, painful swollen leg(s), shortness of breath or chest pain, seek medical advice.
+If you develop heavy bleeding or a foul-smelling vaginal discharge, prolonged vaginal discharge, burning or stinging on passing urine, increasing abdominal pains, vomiting, fever, altered bowel habits, painful swollen leg(s), shortness of breath or chest pain, seek medical advice.